Is there such a thing as Overdressed?

 Friday night.
 New York City.
 You spent half of last month's paycheck on a new jacket that you've been looking at online for months.
 After three rounds of shirts, you're finally ready to go.
 You look great and you know it - nothing can stop you now.
 Fantasies of the night ahead race through your mind as you walk down the six flights of stairs from your apartment.
-Beautiful women, sure, but the way you look you are thinking beyond that.
-Someone might even mistake you for a king, you think, as you hop on your Citi Bike and head off into the sunset.
+Someone might mistake you for a king, you think, as you hop on your Citi Bike and head off into the sunset.

 This is it.
 Your big moment, as you head out onto Sarah's rooftop you are ready for the applause or at the very least the compliments.
 However, right then and there, your acquaintance Jimmy, who has worn nothing but glorified sweatpants for the past 21 days yells, "don't you think you're a little overdressed for this?"